4rbeez/fluxTrack_InternetTechnology_BIT_Project/README.md

 ### Business Logic
 > 🚧: Describe the business logic for **at least one business service** in detail.
 If available, show the expected path and HTPP method.
 The remaining documentation of APIs shall be made available in the swagger endpoint.
 The default Swagger UI page is available at /swagger-ui.html.

-Based on the UC-4, there will be two offers and a standard offer.
-Given a location, a message is shown accordingly:
+Based on the Use case description, there will be two user profiles, which have different roles and privileges.

-- If the location is "Basel", the message is "10% off on all large pizzas!!!"
-- If the location is "Brugg", the message is "two for the price of One on all small pizzas!!!"
-- Otherwise, the message is "No special offer".
+- The Admin is able to see all products of all partners
+- The Partner is only able to see the products listed under his profile

 **Path**: [`/api/menu/?location="Basel"`]